1924 Rose Bowl: Second half

 Both teams' defenses controlled the third quarter, allowing no points to be scored.
 Navy's McKee completed three more pass plays before his first incompletion, which came on his fourteenth attempt.
 Washington's offense had little success in the third quarter, being held to only a few yards gained and turning the ball over once.
 In the fourth quarter, after several unsuccessful drives by each team, Navy made a major error.
-After being stopped on their own 26-yard line, Navy improperly lined up in a punt formation, and the center snapped the ball over the punter's head.
+After being stopped on their own 26-yard line, Navy improperly lined up in a punt formation, and the center successfully snapped the ball over the punter's head.
 The ball was recovered by Washington on the Navy ten-yard line.
 Washington lost two yards in three plays, and faced a fourth down from the Navy 12-yard line.
 Washington stacked their offensive line, allowing their left guard, James Bryan, to become an eligible receiver.
 Fred Abel passed the ball to Bryan, who caught it just short of the goal line and walked into the end zone for the touchdown.
 Washington's kicker then converted the extra point, tying the game at 14.

 Navy received the ball from Washington and began to throw it erratically.
 After gaining several yards, Ira McKee threw an interception near midfield.
 On the next play, Fred Abel threw a long pass to George Wilson, who was tackled on the Navy 20-yard line after gaining 30 yards.
 Washington brought out their placekicker, Leonard Ziel, to kick a 32-yard field goal, which would have won them the game.
 Ziel kicked the ball about a yard short of the upright, giving the ball back to Navy with the game still tied.
 A few plays later the game ended in a 14–14 tie.